xCloudx8/danielecastrovilli.github.io/README.md

 # Daniele @xCloudx8
-Hi, I'm Daniele I'm a data engineer in love for every new technology from new programming code to new tools.
-Spcialized in analyzing and integrating from various sources different kind of data.
+Hi, I'm Daniele I'm  in love for every new technology from new programming code to new tools.
+Spcialized in analyzing and integrating from various sources different kind of data and analyzing them for security.

 ## How I work
 I try to be precise, clean and trying following the KISS culture.